Support County Priorities as Congress Begins Work on Next Farm Bill

-Counties support full funding for all Farm Bill titles, which help strengthen rural infrastructure including broadband and water and wastewater systems, support rural development initiatives coordinated with local officials protect our nation’s food supply, increase access to healthy food for low-income populations through the Supplemental Nutritional Assistance Program (SNAP), and promote environmental stewardship and conservation.

 The Farm Bill contains 12 titles in key areas including Commodity Programs for our nation’s producers, Conservation and Forestry provisions, Nutrition, Credit, and Rural Development.
+Counties support full funding for each title of the Farm Bill.
+The programs authorized through the bill help strengthen rural infrastructure – including broadband and water and wastewater systems, support rural development initiatives coordinated with local officials to protect our nation’s food supply, increase access to healthy food for low-income populations through the Supplemental Nutritional Assistance Program (SNAP), and promote environmental stewardship and conservation.

-Within the 2018 Farm Bill, NACo advocated for and secured inclusion of the permanent reinstatement of the Undersecretary of Rural Development for the U.S. Department of Agriculture (USDA) who oversees the over $200 billion USDA Rural Development portfolio.
+- Securing the permanent reinstatement of the Undersecretary of Rural Development for the U.S. Department of Agriculture (USDA) who oversees the over $200 billion USDA Rural Development portfolio.

 - $50 million for the Beginning Farmer and Rancher Development Program: The Beginning Farmer and Rancher Development Program provides grants to organizations for education, mentoring, and technical assistance initiatives for beginning farmers or ranchers.

-SNAP was reauthorized and maintained existing eligibility and work requirements for snap while expanding job training and other SNAP Employment and Training programs originally authorized in the 2014 Farm Bill.
+- SNAP Reauthorization: The 2018 Farm Bill reauthorized and maintained existing eligibility and work requirements for the SNAP program.
+The legislation also expanded job training and other SNAP Employment and Training programs originally authorized in the 2014 Farm Bill.

-The 2018 Farm Bill also provided $350 million in funding for rural broadband infrastructure and expanded uses for USDA broadband loans and grants to middle-mile projects.
+- $350 million for rural broadband infrastructure and increased the flexibility for USDA broadband loans and grants.

 KEY TALKING POINTS:

-The Rural Development title supports rural business and community development and addresses a wide range of policy issues concerning rural America, including equity capital development in rural areas, regional economic planning and development, essential community facilities, water and wastewater infrastructure needs, value-added agricultural development and broadband telecommunications development
+- The Rural Development title supports rural business and community development and addresses a wide range of policy issues concerning rural America, including equity capital development in rural areas, regional economic planning and development, essential community facilities, water and wastewater infrastructure needs, value-added agricultural development and broadband telecommunications development